Linuxfabrik/monitoring-plugins/check-plugins/librenms-alerts/README.rst

 Overview
 --------

 LibreNMS includes a highly customizable alerting system.
-The system requires a set of user-defined rules to evaluate the situation of each device, port, service or any other entity.
-This check warns about unacknowledged alerts in LibreNMS and reports the latest of the most critical alerts of each device (only for those who do not have "Disabled alerting" in their LibreNMS device settings).
-When alerts have triggered in LibreNMS, you will see these in the *Alerts > Notifications* page within the Web UI.
-If you acknowledge an alert in LibreNMS, this check will change its state to OK.
+The system requires a set of user-defined rules to evaluate the situation of each device, port, service, or other entity.
+This check warns of unacknowledged alerts in LibreNMS and reports the most recent alert for each device (only for those that do not have "Disabled alerting" in their LibreNMS device settings).
+If alerts have been triggered in LibreNMS, you will see them on the *Alerts > Notifications* page within the Web UI.
+When you acknowledge an alert in LibreNMS, this check will change the status for the corresponding device to OK.

-You need to create an API token for a user with "Global Read" level (login with an admin account, then go to LibreNMS > Gear Icon > API > API Settings, choose this user and create the API token).
+This check requires direct access to the LibreNMS MySQL/MariaDB database.
+The API is simply too resource intensive for use in a large scale environment.

+Notes:

+* See `additional notes for all monitoring plugins accessing MySQL/MariaDB <https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-MYSQL.rst>`_ on how to configure access to the database.
-Note: When defining device groups in LibreNMS for the use with ``--device--group``, refrain from using slashes in the name, as that will not work.
-See `this issue for example <https://github.com/laravel/framework/issues/22125>`_.
+* When defining device groups in LibreNMS for use with ``--device--group``, do not use slashes in the name, as this will not work.
+See `this topic for example <https://github.com/laravel/framework/issues/22125>`_.

 Fact Sheet